asnsams/a-few-convex-optimization-solves/README.md

 8. 19.5 - Network Sizing
 9. 20.8 - Utility/Power Trade-Off in a Wireless Network
 10. 20.6 - AC Power Flow Analysis via Convex Optimization

+`cvx_report_final.ipynb` contains the colab file for the solution of the problems.